scalawithcats/scala-with-cats/src/pages/case-studies/validation/check.md

-We can create checks just fine but when we come to combine them we get an error we we might expect:
+We can create checks just fine but when we come to combine them we get an error we might expect:

 ```tut:book:fail
 val check = a and b